EmoryBHC/gindata-image-processing/README.md

 More details on [`dicom_to_nifti`](./src/dicom_to_nifti/README.md) container

-### 2. Perform brain image segmentation using fastsurfer and derive volumetric data points
+### 2. [STATUS - PLANNED]: Perform brain image segmentation using fastsurfer and derive volumetric data points

 More details on [`fastsurfer_volumetrics`](./src/fastsurfer_volumetrics/README.md) container